menix-os/bootstrap/README.md

 xbstrap build --all
 # Create an empty image
 xbstrap run empty-image
+# Create an initrd from the built packages
+xbstrap run initrd
-# Fill the image with files
+# Copy everything into the image
 xbstrap run make-image
 ```